sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 Sandboxie also prevents programs executing inside the sandbox from loading drivers directly.
 It also prevents programs from asking a central system component, known as the Service Control Manager, to load drivers on their behalf.
 In this way, drivers, and more importantly, rootkits, cannot be installed by a sandboxed program.

 Sandboxie also stops a sandboxed process from reading the memory of unsandboxed processes, see [#59](https://github.com/sandboxie-plus/Sandboxie/issues/59#issuecomment-653756014).

-You can also apply [ClosedFilePath](ClosedFilePath.md) and [ClosedKeyPath](ClosedKeyPath.md) settings to improve your configuration as well.
+It should be noted, however, that Sandboxie does not typically prevent the exfiltration of user data by processes running under its supervision (without advanced configuration), as the default file and registry access scheme is Allow Read to anything except when the user specified a particular path to be closed.. however, by careful configuration of the [ClosedFilePath](ClosedFilePath.md) and [ClosedKeyPath](ClosedKeyPath.md) settings, you can achieve this goal as well.

 **Back to [Table of Contents](#technical)**